 A shared repository with the above capabilities ensures consistency and empowers collaboration.
 Add the ability to schedule such objects, and your shared catalog becomes a central hub within your analytics pipeline.

-We couldn’t find any option with such capabilities, so we built all of this into Coginiti Premium!
+We couldn’t find any option with such capabilities, so we built all of this into Coginiti Team!
 Coginiti’s collaborative analytics catalog integrated directly into our highly capable SQL query and analysis workspace with deep database object support so data engineers and analysts can easily discover, reuse, and schedule curated analytic assets.
-Get a taste of this power by downloading your free trial of Coginiti Pro, our highly functional SQL Management software for individual analysts, and a steppingstone to Coginiti Premium, our full collaborative analytics platform.
+Get a taste of this power by downloading your free trial of Coginiti Pro, our highly functional SQL Management software for individual analysts, and a steppingstone to Coginiti Team, our full collaborative analytics platform.